theUltraMarine19/CS3245-IR_HW4/README.txt

 We have a provided a detailed analysis of using these query expansion techniques on results in bonus.txt

 1) Synonyms : WordNet-Query expansions:
--> In case any term in the query isn’t in the dictionary, we find a synonym for it from the WordNet synonyms list which is there in our dictionary and use that to replace that term in the query.
+-> In case any term in the query isn’t in the dictionary, we find a single synonym for it from the WordNet synonyms list which is in our dictionary and use that to replace that term in the query.

 2) Synonyms : Thesaurus